grandrequest/SymphonyAnalysis/README.md

-# SymphonyAnlaysis forked for Sinha Lab
+# Symphony Analysis forked for Sinha Lab
 Changes to process Sinha lab data.

 Hope to make symphony output for consistent in the future :)